How to Scope Your Webhook MVP (Without Over-Engineering)

 Customers might want custom formats.
 They can transform on their end for MVP.

-Solution: Ship a standard format.
-Add flexibility when customers ask.
+Solution: Ship a standard JSON format.
+Add flexibility when customers explicitly request it with real use cases.

 Trap 5: Custom Testing Tool